6PM - 8PM // Virtial Meeting

 Sign up for the Coppell E-Newsletter

 Unlike many organizations, the City of Coppell's fiscal year does not coincide with the calendar year.
 Instead, the City's fiscal year runs from October 1 to September 30.
 The City's annual budget planning process kicks off in February, public meetings begin in May, and the budget is scheduled for adoption in August.
-Due to the coronavirus and its impacts, the Fiscal Year 2020-2021 budget process has been delayed.
-The proposed budget will be presented to City Council for adoption on September 15, 2020.
+Due to the coronavirus and its impacts, the Fiscal Year 2020-2021 budget process was delayed.
+The proposed budget was presented to City Council for adoption on September 15, 2020.

 "Our goal when it comes to the budget is to balance fiscal responsibility while making smart investments in the future and continuing to deliver the quality services and programs we are known for," said Cayce Lay, Budget Officer for the City of Coppell.